phpmyadmin/phpmyadmin/doc/setup.rst

      Require valid-user

   Once you have changed configuration, you need to create list of users which can authenticate.
-This can be done using :program:`htpasswd` utility:
+This can be done using the :program:`htpasswd` utility:

   .. code-block:: sh